k8s-1/flux-kustomize-helm/README.md

     └── infrastructure.yaml
 ```

-In **clusters/staging/** dir we have the Flux Kustomization definitions, for example:
+In **clusters/staging/** dir we have the Flux Kustomization definitions
+The Kustomization Custom Resource Definition is the counterpart of Kustomize’s kustomization.yaml config file.
+e.g.:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1